 The diagnosis and treatment of sigmoid volvulus will be reviewed here.
 Cecal volvulus is discussed separately.
 (See "Cecal volvulus".)

-Volvulus of the sigmoid colon represents approximately 40 to 70 percent of colonic volvulus depending upon the age of patients and the geographic location of the series [1-4].
-In one report of 137 patients with colonic volvulus seen at the Mayo Clinic, for example, the following colonic segments were involved :
+Volvulus of the sigmoid colon represents approximately 40 to 70 percent of colonic volvulus depending upon the age of patients and the geographic location of the series (picture 1) [1-4].
+In one series of 137 patients with colonic volvulus, the following colonic segments were involved :

 - Cecum – 52 percent